 Babe Ruth Will (1895-1948)

-"The Sultan of Swat" grew up in an institution for underprivileged boys.
-Dominating baseball as a home run hitter, Ruth became a national celebrity.
-Famous for his charitable deeds, he once promised to hit a homer for a hospitalized boy.
-A year before he died, he established and endowed the Babe Ruth Foundation for destitute children.
+"The Sultan of Swat" was raised in an institution for children with limited means.
+Ruth, who was the most famous home run hitter, became a nationwide figure.
+Ruth was well-known for his charitable acts.
+He once said he would hit a homer to help a sick child in need.
+One year before his death, he founded and endowed the Babe Ruth Foundation for homeless kids.

 What is a Will?